Virtual Interview Success Tips

 Clarify the interview structure with the recruiter:

-The time of the video conference (and clarify any time zone differences)
+The time of the virtual conference (and clarify any time zone differences)

 The platform that will be used, and access information (including any codes needed to join in)